Basildon, Berkshire: Geography

+Etymology

+The name is derived from the Saxon and appears as Besllisford in a charter of 699 and as Baslidene in the Domesday Book.
+The main Basildon manor was mentioned in the Domesday Book of 1086 as Bastedene.

 History

 Ancient flint axes have been found in Basildon but the earliest physical remains to be seen today are two Bronze Age ditch sections called Grim's Ditch (circa 2,400 BC).
 The Romans built a road through the parish between Silchester to Dorchester-on-Thames and a wealthy Romano-Briton erected a farm and villa alongside this.
-It was destroyed when Brunel's Great Western Railway was built through it in 1838.
+It was discovered and destroyed when Brunel's Great Western Railway was built through it in 1838.
 The ancient parish of Basildon with five manors covered the present civil parishes of both Basildon and Ashampstead.
-The main Basildon manor was mentioned in the Domesday Book (1086) as Bastedene.
 Before the Norman Conquest the manor of Basildon was held by a free woman named Aileva.

 In 1349, many of the local populace died from the Black Death.
 The parish remained the centre of a quiet agricultural community thereafter, slowly growing prosperous.
 From the 17th century, it was the location of Basildon House, the country seat of the Fane family who later also built the Grotto in Lower Basildon, near the Thames.
 The present house was built and the park laid out for Sir Francis Sykes in 1776.
 The history of the village then largely followed the fortunes of the estate owners.
 J. M. W. Turner stayed at Basildon Park and since he painted "Rain, Steam and Speed" in 1844, this painting has sometimes been said to show the Basildon railway bridge which stands in the valley below the house.
 However, it is generally accepted as showing the Maidenhead Railway Bridge.

+Nobes' Tomb (or mausoleum) is located near Tomb Farm in Upper Basildon.
+It is now a ruin, but was regarded at one stage as being cursed, with any man who destroyed Nobes' grave being cursed.
+In the early 20th century, the expression "There goes Nobes on his white horse!" was commonly used.
+A second ghost is Nan Carey, who haunts Nan Carey's Hill, a cross roads at Upper Basildon.

+In old times, Basildon Revel was held from the 20th-25th July on Upper Basildon Green.